 John McLarty: Yes to the spirit.

 Kimberly Faith: Yeah.
-I mean, I like to use the if you don’t finish basic and start applying the basic rules of basic that you learned in the army, basic training, you’re not gonna go down the special operations mission.
-I’m not
+I mean, I like to use the example if you don’t finish basic and start applying the basic rules of basic that you learned in the army, basic training, you’re not going to go down the special operations mission.

-In other words, we can that light can be dimmed.
-Right.
-We we either are growing going forward or going backwards.
+Kimberly Faith: We either are growing, going forward or going backwards.
 We’re not staying static.

 Kimberly Faith: That’s good.